miniprime1/popcat-cli/readme.md

  - Portable Zip Package (popcat-1.0.0-embed-win32.zip)
  - Build from Source Code (popcat-1.0.0.tar.gz or popcat-1.0.0.tgz)

-When using the Build from Source Code, please refer to the Build from Source Code documentation When using the Installer, please execuate follwing PowerShell command after installation:
+When using the Installer, please execuate follwing PowerShell command after installation:
 ```
 $Env:Path += "C:\Program Files (x86)\PopCat CLI"
 ```

+When using Build from Source Code, please refer to the Build from Source Code documentation

 ### MacOS
 On MacOS you can use one of the following options to install the app: